Access Codes Frequently Asked Questions

 - Can I sell it when I finish my course?

 An access code is a password used to access course content online.
 The kind of content depends on the course, but may include practice exam questions, interactive videos, and course assignments and of course subscriptions to e-books.
 An access code can include just one type of content or all of these things.
 Each one is different.
+If an Access code has been adopted for your course it will appear under the “Materials Available in an Electronic Format” heading in the textbook listing for your course.

 If an access code is marked Required, at least part of your grade will be related to and/or come from the online content.